 Destinations Covered

-Policies that include the USA and Canada are more expensive due to high medical costs.
-A backpacker policy covering Europe and Southeast Asia only will be cheaper than one that also includes North America.
-Some providers offer region-specific pricing.
+Policies that include the United States and Canada are more expensive due to extremely high medical costs in those countries.
+A backpacker policy covering only Europe and Southeast Asia will be cheaper than one that also includes North America.
+Some providers offer region-specific pricing tiers.

 🏔️